Farhan-Anjum2/Customer-Segmentaion/README.md

 # Data_Science
-This repo is about all the data science projects completed by Farhan.
+This repo is about Data science & Machine Learning projects completed by Farhan.